 Ignoring politics doesn’t insulate us from it—if scientists want to be champions for knowledge, then we have to defend our practice from the human tendencies that threaten to unravel it—exclusion, tribalism, competition, and bias.
 Science can’t be apolitical, but it can be a better path to knowledge—so let’s make it happen.

-Alexandra E. Sutton Lawrence is an Associate in Research at the Duke Initiative for Science & Society, where she focuses on analyzing innovation & policy in the energy sector.
+Alexandra E. Sutton Lawrence is an Associate in Research, housed jointly at the Duke Initiative for Science & Society and the Duke Energy Initiative, where she focuses on analyzing innovation & policy in the energy sector.
 She’s also a doctoral candidate in the Nicholas School of the Environment, and a member of the Society for Conservation Biology’s Equity, Inclusion and Diversity Committee.
 She’s also a former member of the global governing board for the International Network of Next Generation Ecologists (INNGE).

 Dr. Rae Wynn-Grant is a conservation biologist with a focus on large carnivore ecology in human-modified landscapes, with a concurrent interest in communicating science to diverse audiences.
 Dr. Wynn-Grant is the deputy chair of the Equity, Inclusion, and Diversity committee for the Society for Conservation Biology.